muditchaudhari/muditchaudhari/README.md

 I'm a Full-Stack Web Developer 💻, Photographer 📸, and I love to Trek🏔️!
 </h2>

-Welcome to my wine tasting endaevours!!
-I am an undergratudate at IIT Kharagpur and I am a forced programmer because i coudnlt be a photographer
+Welcome to my wine-tasting adventures!
+An engineering student decoding life, clicking moments, and enjoying classic movies.
+On a quest to conquer personal checklists, while the rhythm of metal and classic rock guides my journey.
+Mountains always trump beaches for me!

 ### 🤝 Connect with me:
 <div class="social-icons">